Infrastructure

 The project was undertaken by a consortium of contractors comprising Germany-based Siemens for the converter station, KEC International of India, Larsen and Toubro of India and Kalpataru Power Transmission of India.

-China Electric Power Equipment and Technology Company oversaw construction of the line that was 80% backed by the World Bank and African Development Bank.
+China Electric Power Equipment and Technology Company oversaw the construction of the line which was 80% backed by the World Bank and African Development Bank.

-The Kenyan segment was completed at a cost of Sh63.2 billion – with the entire project estimated to have cost more than 100 billion.
+The Kenyan segment was completed for Sh63.2 billion – with the entire project estimated to have cost more than 100 billion.

 Power purchase agreement